Epic91/Form_1/README.md

 ## What I've learned:
 - I wanted to make the form centered, and didnt know how?
-The class inside of the <Div> that holds the <form> is the one that needs styling.
+The div that holds the form is the one that needs styling.

 ![](form.png)